node-js-libs/node.io/docs/README.md

 Note: the -s option at the command line omits any status messages or warnings being output

+## Passing arguments to jobs

+Any arguments after the job name on the command line are available in the job as a string

+    $ node.io job arg1 arg2 arg3

+    run: function() {
+        console.log(this.options.args); //arg1 arg2 arg3
+    }

 ## More examples

 See ./examples.
 Included examples are:

-- duplicates.js - remove all duplicates in a list, or remove non-duplicates
+- duplicates.js - remove all duplicates in a list, or only output duplicate lines
 - validate.js - filters a list with a variety of validation methods
 - resolve.js - similiar to the example above, but can also output domains that do not resolve (as a quick availability check), or only domains that resolve
 - word_count.js - uses map reduce to count the occurrences of each word in a file